 Efficient symmetric encryption methods encrypt the data going through the tunnel after it is established.
 Hashing provides tamper detection.

 Applications that can make use of SSL are Tunneling, Secure Web Server, and WLAN interface.

-The EDS1100/2100 unit supports SSLv3 and its successors, TLS1.0 and TLS1.1.
+The EDS unit supports TLS1.0 and TLS1.1.